Metal Roofing San Antonio TX

 How many years will a metal roof last?

-If your roof is made of aluminum or steel shingles, estimates usually come in at around 50 years, but roofs made of copper and zinc can last well over 100 years.
+If your roof is made of aluminum or steel shingles, our metal roofing San Antonio estimates usually come in at around 50 years, but roofs made of copper and zinc can last well over 100 years.
 This means that metal roofs, on average, will last three to seven times longer than typical asphalt roofs and will likely last longer than the people actually building the home.
-Our metal roof San Antonio TX team have seen metal roofs last for 40-50 years with minimal repairs needed throughout their lifespan.
+Our metal roofing San Antonio team have seen metal roofs last for 40-50 years with minimal roof replacement needed throughout their lifespan.

-How much is a metal roof in San Antonio cost compared to shingles?
+How much is a metal roofing in San Antonio cost compared to shingles?

 Because of the wide variety of products available in both categories, it’s difficult to make an exact comparison.
 But metal roofs will generally cost a bit more than shingles up front, but can save you money in the long run in lower maintenance and energy bills.